After my application is approved, what do I do?

 Do I need Renters Insurance?

 Yes, our residents are solely responsible for insuring their own personal property that is located or stored upon the property leased.
 Any loss from the risks of damage, destruction or loss resulting from theft, fire, storm and other hazards and casualties are your sole responsibility.
-Proof of Renter's Insurance is required prior to move in.
+Proof of Renter's Insurance (Declaration Page) is required prior to move in.
+D.M.
+Rothwell, Inc and the owner should be listed as interested parties on the policy.

 Do you accept pets?